Jimmy Slayton

 Former Pegasus CCU member since 1975; Former Pegasus Community Credit Union Board of Directors since 1998; retired in 2014 from BlueCross BlueShield of Texas after 25 years as vice president and general counsel; a military veteran, retired with the rank of Lt.
 Col. from the U.S. Army Reserve.

 Chet Kimmell, has served as president and CEO of Neighborhood Credit Union since 1995.
-Under his leadership, the credit union assets have topped $600 million and membership has grown to some 49,000 people.
-Chet serves on the boards of directors for Town North Bank and SWACHA, where he is a former chairman of the board.
+Under his leadership, the credit union assets have topped $1 billion and membership has grown to some 60,000 people.
+Chet served on the boards of directors for Town North Bank and SWACHA, where he is a former chairman of the board.
 He also has served on several committees of the Texas Credit Union League, including the TCUL PAC Advisory Committee.
 Kimmell earned a Bachelor of Business Administration from the University of Texas at El Paso and a Master of Science in Accounting from Texas Tech University.

 James Frankeberger manages the accounting and finance areas, along with information systems, operations support, and facilities operations.
 A 20-year veteran of the credit union industry, he previously served as Director of the Dallas office of the accounting firm McGladrey and Pullen’s National Credit Union Division, where he managed over $30 billion in audit clients.
 James is a graduate of California State University at Fullerton with a Bachelor of Arts in Business Administration, with a concentration in Finance.
 He is also a Certified Public Accountant, licensed in Texas.

-Carolyn Jordan leads the remote services and member development areas, including the online and mobile channel, the Member Service Call/Contact Center, e-services, marketing and advocacy.
+Carolyn Jordan leads the growth areas of the credit union, including the online and mobile digital channel, data analytics, special projects, product development, marketing, and advocacy.
 She graduated Magna Cum Laude from Texas A&M-Commerce with a Bachelor of Science in Business Administration.
 She also holds a Graduate Marketing Certificate from SMU’s Cox School of Business.
-With over three decades of industry experience, Carolyn is well respected by her peers on the local, state and national levels.
-She is a past Chair of the CUNA Operations, Sales and Service Council, a nationwide forum for credit union leaders.
-Carolyn currently serves as a member of the Credit Union National Association Political and Grassroots Network.
+In 2021, she earned her Master of Science in Business Analytics from Texas A&M University-Commerce.
+With over four decades of industry experience, Carolyn is well respected by her peers on the local, state, and national levels.
+Carolyn currently serves on the Consumer Depository Institutions Advisory Council for the Dallas Federal Reserve Bank, the Credit Union National Association Political and Grassroots Network, and the executive committee of the Texas Regional Chapter of the African American Credit Union Coalition (AACUC).
+She is a past Chair and current member of the Credit Union National Association (CUNA) Operations and Member Experience Council, a nationwide forum for credit union leaders.

 Senior Vice President, Information Technology